quat1024/AutoThirdPerson/README.md

 ## Layout

 The core is `Core/.../AutoThirdPerson.java`, and is a singleton with a bunch of abstract methods.
 I generally use a pattern where I implement as much as possible without touching the modloader (in classes named like `OneSixteenFiveAutoThirdPerson`) in a still-abstract class, then finish the rest in a modloader-specific class.
-The core also contains some thin wrappers over bits shared across all Minecraft versions (like `MyCameraType`) just so i can refer to them.
-It must remain compatible with Java 6, a couple of the old versions require it.
+The core also contains some thin wrappers over bits shared across all Minecraft versions just so i can refer to them.
+It must remain compatible with Java 6.

 * modern versions with official mappings (1.17, 1.18, 1.19, 1.19 again) - using [VanillaGradle](https://github.com/SpongePowered/VanillaGradle/) in the `xplat` modules to write code against vanilla minecraft using official names, then using the modloader-specific gradle plugins to complete the mod, also using official names
 * 1.16 - ForgeGradle's `"official"` mappings channel is a big fat lie and not actually official mappings... so right now the forge 1.16 one is broken